jade-hpc-gpu/jade-hpc-gpu.github.io/support.md

 ## Institutional Support ##

 The partner universities provide technical support for their users through local HPC experts.
 They will provide guidance to users starting to use JADE, and can also direct users to sources of specialist information if required.
+Note that account approval requests need to go to your project PI instead.
 <style>

 table.GeneratedTable {